-As of December 31, 2016 and 2015, our accrued interest associated with uncertain tax positions was \$483 million and \$510 million, respectively.
-As of December 31, 2016 and 2015, \$39 million and \$49 million, respectively, of these amounts were related to tax positions of NBCUniversal and NBCUniversal Enterprise for which we have been indemnified by GE.
+As of December 31, 2017 and 2016, our accrued interest associated with our liability for uncertain tax positions was \$173 million and \$483 million, respectively.
+As of December 31, 2017 and 2016, \$43 million and \$39 million, respectively, of these amounts were related to tax positions of NBCUniversal and NBCUniversal Enterprise for which we have been indemnified by GE.

-During 2016, the IRS completed its examination of our income tax returns for the year 2014.
-Various states are examining our tax returns, with most of the periods relating to tax years 2000 and forward.
-The tax years of our state tax returns currently under examination vary by state.
+The IRS has completed its examination of our income tax returns for all years through 2014.
+Various states are examining our state tax returns and the tax years of those tax returns currently under examination vary by state, with most of the periods relating to tax years 2000 and forward.